-This report, including the description of tests of controls and results thereof in Section VI, is intended solely for the information and use of management of Fiscal Service, Program Entities of Fiscal Service's general computer and trust funds management processing controls during some or all of the period August 1, 2016 to July 31, 2017, and their auditors who audit and report on such Program Entities' financial statements or internal control over financial reporting and have a sufficient understanding to consider it, along with other information, including information about controls implemented by Program Entities themselves, when assessing the risks of material misstatement of Program Entities' financial statements.
-This report is not intended to be and should not be used by anyone other than these specified parties.
+The purpose of this report is solely to provide information for Program Entities of FMB's system during some or all of the period August 1, 2019 to July 31, 2020, and their auditors who audit and report on such Program Entities' financial statements or internal control over financial reporting, to support evaluations of the effect of Fiscal Service's controls on Program Entities' financial statements.
+Accordingly, this report is not suitable for any other purpose.

-September 14, 2017 McLean, Virginia
+September 30, 2020 McLean, Virginia

-MANAGEMENT'S ASSERTION II.
+II.
+MANAGEMENT'S ASSERTION